jessesquires/jessesquires.com/hire-me.md

 ### Testimonials

 I've worked at a number of different companies as a full-time software engineer, as well as an independent contractor.
-With [nearly a decade of experience]({% link linkedout.md %}), I've worked with a lot of great folks over the years.
+With [a decade of experience]({% link linkedout.md %}), I've worked with a lot of great folks over the years.
 Here's what a few of them have to say.

 <ul class="list-unstyled">
 {% for each in site.data.testimonials %}